-What that means is you can take out a Family Income Benefit Policy for the amount you specify, such as the salary of the main earner in the household, as an example to pay £2,000 per month.
+That means you can take out a Family Income Benefit Policy for the amount you specify, such as the salary of the main earner in the household, for example, to pay £2,000 per month.

-In layman’s terms, if you took out cover today on a 20-year term policy, then had to claim one year into it, the policy would pay the monthly agreed amount to the beneficiary for the remaining 19 years that would be left to run on the term of the policy.
+In layman’s terms, if you took out cover today on a 20-year term policy and then had to claim one year into it, the policy would pay the monthly agreed amount to the beneficiary for the remaining 19 years that would be left to run on the term of the policy.

 Protect Your Loved Ones And Get Peace Of Mind With Family Life Insurance Today

-If, however, you took the same policy out and the named beneficiary didn’t need to claim it until 19 years into the policy, the payments made by the insurer would only continue for the remaining one year of the policy.
+If, however, you took the same policy out and the named beneficiary didn’t need to claim it until 19 years into the policy, the payments made by the insurer would only continue for the remaining year of the policy.
 That’s why it’s classed as a decreasing term policy.

 As with most insurance policies, there’s usually the option to add on a level of critical illness cover.
 This can be added to a Family Income Benefit policy as well.

-The more levels of cover you add to this though, the higher the cost will become.
-Sometimes to the point that when you finally reach an agreed level of cover that you need in place, the premiums can work out more expensive than if you were to opt for level-term cover, with the same added extras.
+The more levels of cover you add to this, though, the higher the cost will become, sometimes to the point that when you finally reach an agreed level of cover that you need in place, the premiums can work out more expensive than if you were to opt for level-term cover, with the same added extras.

 Another option you’ll have available is a Waiver of Premium.
-With that added on, you insure your monthly premiums, so you would know those would continue to be paid by the insurer for the remainder of the policy if you were to be diagnosed with a critical illness, or a long-term illness making you unable to work.
+With that added on, you insure your monthly premiums, so you would know those would continue to be paid by the insurer for the remainder of the policy if you were to be diagnosed with a critical illness or a long-term illness, making you unable to work.

-The survivor will receive the amount of benefits that’s left to run on the cover, however, it should be remembered that the premiums will only cover the income you agreed to at the time you took the policy out.
+The survivor will receive the amount of benefits that are left to run on the cover.
+However, it should be remembered that the premiums will only cover the income you agreed to when you took the policy out.

-All your existing financial obligations would still need to be maintained using the income that’s provided from the policy.
+All your existing financial obligations would still need to be maintained using the income from the policy.
 As they can be arranged on terms as long as 20+ years, always consider the cost of inflation.

 - 2) Choose a policy that pays out more each year.
-Both would bump up your premiums, but by how much is what you would need to find out at the quotation stages before applying.
+Both would bump up your premiums, but how much is what you would need to find out at the quotation stages before applying.

-The basic level of cover will provide beneficiaries with an income upon the death of the policy holder.
-That’s only going to be until the policy expires, then the payments will cease.
+The basic level of cover will provide beneficiaries with an income upon the policyholder’s death.
+That’s only going to be until the policy expires.
+Then, the payments will cease.